Herlev Eagles: History

 September 28, 2003 marked an important day in the history of the club, as it was the day on which the rebuilding of the Herlev Skøjtehal was completed.
-Unfortunately the Eagles were unable to mark the occasion with a win, suffering a 4–0 loss to Herning Blue Fox.
-The clubs fortunes didn't improve during the 2003-04 season however, finishing 8th out of 9 teams.
-However, the following season would see an upturn in the teams fortunes, as they achieved their highest placing in nearly 20 years by finishing 3rd.
+The Eagles were unable to mark the occasion with a win, suffering a 4–0 loss to Herning Blue Fox.
+The club's fortunes did not improve during the 2003-04 season however, finishing 8th out of 9 teams.
+However, the following season would see an upturn in the team's fortunes, as they achieved their highest placing in nearly 20 years by finishing 3rd.
 Despite the good run of form in the regular season, they had a disappointing play-offs, losing in the opening round to the Odense Bulldogs.
 Following the end of the season, the team again changed its name, this time to the Herlev Hornets.
 Moving forward, the team were regularly found at the foot the league table, finishing last for 3 years in a row, whilst selling off their most valuable players to ensure solvency.
-The 2007–08 AL-Bank Ligaen season was an abject once, which saw the Hornets lead by coach Johan Marklund win only 4 games all season, failing to win a single game from November onwards.
+The 2007–08 AL-Bank Ligaen season was an abject once, which saw the Hornets led by coach Johan Marklund win only 4 games all season, failing to win a single game from November onwards.
 Despite the team languishing at the foot to the AL-Bank Ligaen the team nevertheless remained in the Danish top flight.
 The 2008–09 season again saw the team at the foot of the table, with Coach Marklund being relieved of his duties and replaced with Erik Vikström.
 Things only got worse for the team however, as the mounting financial issues caught up with the team, though they were able to make it to season end.